mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - GPT (GUID Partition Table) Related Items.md

 	/dev/sdb: 1022 cylinders, 247 heads, 62 sectors/track

-Knowing that, let’s multiply the cylinders, heads and sectors using `bc` (basic calculator) to get a “seek” value that points to an area near the end of the device with an offset 512 blocks:
+Knowing that, let’s multiply the cylinders, heads and sectors using `bc` (basic calculator) to get a “seek” value that points to an area near the end of the device with an offset 1024 blocks:

-    echo 1022*247*62-512 | bc
+    echo 1022*247*62-1024 | bc

-The returned value would be `15650396`.
+The returned value would be `15649884`.
 Make note of that for the step after the this one.
-For this step let’s wipe the partition info from the beginning of the device to about 512 blocks in:
+For this step let’s wipe the partition info from the beginning of the device to about 1024 blocks in:

-    sudo dd if=/dev/zero of=/dev/sdb bs=512 count=1
+    sudo dd if=/dev/zero of=/dev/sdb bs=1024 count=1

 Output should be something like this:

 	1+0 records in
 	1+0 records out
-	512 bytes (512 B) copied, 0.0140094 s, 36.5 kB/s
+	1024 bytes (1.0 kB) copied, 0.0139469 s, 73.4 kB/s

-Now run this next command to wipe the partition info near the end of the device using the “seek” value of `15650396`:
+Now run this next command to wipe the partition info near the end of the device using the “seek” value of `15649884`:

-    sudo dd if=/dev/zero of=/dev/sdb bs=512 seek=15650396
+    sudo dd if=/dev/zero of=/dev/sdb bs=512 seek=15649884

 And the output for that should be something like this:

-	dd: writing `/dev/sdb': No space left on device 12709+0 records in
+	dd: writing `/dev/sdb': No space left on device 13221+0 records in
-	12708+0 records out
+	13220+0 records out
-	6506496 bytes (6.5 MB) copied, 15.288 s, 426 kB/s
+	6768640 bytes (6.8 MB) copied, 16.051 s, 422 kB/s

-When that is all done, run `sfdisk` to check the basic info on the device again:

-    sudo sfdisk -g /dev/sdb

 Now tell the system to reload the partition table for the device using `partprobe` like this: